 To exit the DRC, travelers 11 and older must present negative COVID-19 test results taken within three days of departure — the cost of this test is $30.
 In certain situations, you may be required to quarantine at a government-nominated hotel for up to a week.
 Visit INRBCOVID.com for registering and paying for testing before you start traveling.

 US citizens over the age of six must have paper copies of negative test results (not digital), taken within 96 hours of departure for Egypt.
 Proof of health insurance is also required.
 Expect health screening procedures in place at airports and at other various ports of entry.
-Though it has been so in the past, US citizens do not need to quarantine as of early November 2020.
-Most businesses in Egypt — including restaurants and bars — are operating at 50 percent capacity.
-Masks are required on public transit.
+You may also be required to show proof of health insurance.

-US citizens must have proof of a negative COVID-19 test and pass a standard health check — temperature, flu symptoms, etc. — in order to enter Kenya with ease.
+US citizens must have proof of a negative COVID-19 test taken 96 hours or fewer before arrival and pass a standard health check — temperature, flu symptoms, etc. — in order to enter Kenya with ease.
 Those with symptoms will be referred for a secondary assessment by Port Health staff.
 Visitors from California, Florida, and Texas must quarantine for 14 days at either a government-designated facility or at their Kenyan residence, regardless of health.

-Americans are allowed into Namibia with negative PCR test results taken no more than 72 hours before their flight.
-Those with negative test results more than three days old are asked to quarantine for a week at their hotel.
+Americans are allowed into Namibia with negative PCR test results taken no more than seven days before their flight.
+Those with negative test results more than seven days old are asked to quarantine for a week at their hotel.
 Travel insurance, a completed health declaration form, and a completed health surveillance form are required.
 Note: Most land borders are closed for tourism purposes.

-To enter Rwanda, travelers must have a negative COVID-19 certificate from a SARS-CoV 2 Real Time Polymerase Chain Reaction (RT-PCR) performed within five days prior to your flight.
-RDTs (Rapid Diagnostic Tests) are not accepted.
+To enter Rwanda, travelers must have a negative COVID-19 certificate from a PCR test performed within 72 hours of arrival.
+Rapid tests are not accepted.
 You are required to take a second PCR test at the airport and quarantine at your hotel until negative results are received, usually within 24 hours.

 You must have negative COVID-19 test results taken within the past 72 hours to enter any of the country’s national parks.
 Private test centers have been set up; the cost is $50.

-For entry into Uganda, travelers must have negative PCR COVID-19 test results from within 72 hours.
+For entry into Uganda, travelers must have negative PCR COVID-19 test results from within within five days.
 Upon arrival, visitors undergo health screenings, and those who show symptoms will be transferred to an isolation center.
 To exit the country, you must also have negative PCR test results from within 72 hours of departure.
 An additional health screening will take place prior to boarding.
 Masks and social distancing are enforced in all airports.

 To enter the country’s national parks, travelers will be required to undergo temperature screenings, wear face masks, and sanitize their hands.
 Social distancing will also be enforced — visitors must stay 6.5 feet away from each other and a minimum of 32 feet away from primates they may encounter in the parks.

 COVID-19 restrictions are light in Tanzania compared to the other African nations currently accepting American tourists.
-International visitors must complete a health surveillance form and undergo a screening, usually a temperature check and a possible COVID-19 test.
+International visitors must complete a health surveillance form and undergo a screening, usually a temperature check and a possible COVID-19 test depending on which airline you’re flying with.
 Do remember, though, that while 68 countries can visit Tanzania visa-free, US citizens must obtain their visa at the airport or in advance for a fee of $100.

-On November 11, South African President Cyril Ramaphosa announced via Twitter the reopening of the country’s border to all international travelers, including US tourists.
-Although dates and details have not been released, travelers wanting to vacation in South Africa will need to show proof of a negative COVID-19 test taken 72 hours prior to departure to the authorities upon arrival.
+South Africa is open to US citizens who show proof of a negative COVID-19 test taken 72 hours prior to departure.
 Health screenings will be in place at the airport, including temperature checks.
 Those who do not present their negative test result will need to quarantine for 14 days at their own expense.
 Travelers will also need to download the South Africa coronavirus mobile tracing app.